Stee-T/NARMAX/README.md

 ## Library content

-### Signal Constructors
+### Regressor Constructors
-The signal CTors allow to easily generate regressors to be h-stacked in the dictionary $D_C$ passed to the arborescence.
-They cover the most common types of expansions like FIR/MA, IIR/AR, Power-series, oscillations, RBF, Wavelet, etc. Any mixture and any custom user function/regressor can be put in the dictionary to be used for fitting.
+The Regressor-CTors allow to easily generate regressors to be horizontally stacked in the dictionary $D_C$ passed to the arborescence.
+They cover the most common types of expansions like FIR/MA, IIR/AR, Power-series, oscillations, Radial basis functions, Wavelet, etc. Any mixture and any custom user function/regressor can be put in the dictionary to be used for fitting.

 * **Lagger:** Creates delayed $\underline{x}, \underline{y}$ and optionally $\underline{e}$ terms up to the desired order.
 This is the only CTor needed for linear FIR and IIR systems.